 Approximately 50 students gathered by the Bell Tower with most students wearing all black in solidarity.
 The protest officially began at approximately 9:30 a.m.
 Students then marched from the Bell Tower to Hinderaker Hall while chanting things such as “say our names.”
 After chanting outside of Hinderaker Hall, protestors then began to march into Hinderaker Hall and up the stairs to Chancellor Wilcox’s office.
 Thomas M. Smith, interim provost and executive vice chancellor, was there to greet students and address their concerns.

 Students then began expressing their concerns to Smith.
-Samia Alkam, president of the Middle Eastern Student Assembly and third-year education and political science double major, expressed her concerns with the administration’s decision to not announce student names at commencement.
-Alkam stated, “I feel like it is tokenization … You guys say that you are diverse, you say that you support first-generation students and students of color.
+One student who asked to remain anonymous expressed her concerns with the administration’s decision to not announce student names at commencement.
+She stated, “I feel like it is tokenization … You guys say that you are diverse, you say that you support first-generation students and students of color.
 As someone who is on brochures for the university you cannot say that you want to use us in your publications and not support our demands.”
 Students then demanded to speak to Chancellor Wilcox but were informed that he was in a meeting off-campus at the time.